 By singing dog standards, Marlin is super handsome…and he knows it!
 While generally a pretty laid-back guy, Marlin has no problem making plenty of noise when he thinks he deserves more attention from any two-legged animals in the area.
 In quieter moments, Marlin enjoys watching people and will almost always make an appearance for tour groups.
 Marlin’s favorite food is chicken, which he did not eat at his previous home.
 He also enjoys scent, but not just the usual perfumes, herbs, or spices.
 Instead, Marlin prefers to rub on his caregivers, especially in the summers when they are good and sweaty!

 A strong-willed and independent girl, Samara absolutely loves to see and be seen.
 She will often sing out to people that she knows, doing her best to entreat them to come over and spend some time with her.
 Samara seems fascinated by her male singing dog neighbors, Marlin and Mouse, who live with other ladies in nearby enclosures.
 Both boys also enjoy interacting with people, so we aren’t sure if Samara thinks they are handsome (which they are) or whether she is jealous of their visitors!
-When she isn’t entertaining her friends and fans, Samara enjoys sunbathing on the highest platform available, pouncing on birds that wander into her enclosure, and taking strolls with her roommate, Spaulding Dog.
+When she isn’t entertaining her friends and fans, Samara enjoys sunbathing on the highest platform available, pouncing on birds that wander into her enclosure.